umutbozkurt/django-rest-framework-mongoengine/README.md

 ***Mongoengine*** support for ***Django Rest Framework***.

-# version 2.0
-v2.0 will be released soon.
-Till then, you can check documentation

 # DRF 3
 Starting from `version 2.0`, this package will be developed using `DRF 3.0` and higher.